Marthe Robin: Ministry to others

 Although she was bedridden, Robin met countless people.
 She participated in the life of her diocese and her village as well as she was able.
 In October 1934, at her initiative, a girls' school was founded at Châteauneuf-de-Galaure.
 It developed rapidly.
-With the help of George Finet, she also founded the first Foyer de Charité.
+With the help of Georges Finet, she also founded the first Foyer de Charité.
 The foyer organized five-day retreats, and 2,000 retreatants participated annually.
 Most of them, at the end of the retreat, went to visit Marthe.
 It is estimated that, in fifty years, she individually met more than 100,000 people, including hundreds of priests and many bishops.
 Some visitors went to her seeking advice about their lives.
 In general, she did not give specific, categorical advice.
 Rather, she asked questions, made suggestions, prevented visitors from going off the subject, and let them reach their own conclusions.
 She was also a prolific letter writer, which she managed by dictating to a secretary.

 Robin received visits from people such as Jean Guitton, Garrigou-Lagrange, Marcel Clément, Estelle Satabin, Father Thomas Philippe, Sister Magdeleine (1898–1989), founder of the Petites Sœurs de Jésus, Father Perrin, founder of the secular institute Caritas Christi, Father Henri Caffarel, founder of the Equipes Notre-Dame, sister Marie Dupont-Caillard, founder of the Sœurs et Frères de Bethléem.
 She also followed and supported, to differing degrees, the setting up of various of the new Catholic communities and associations that were founded in France during the 20th century, for example the Communauté Saint Jean, the Communauté de l'Emmanuel, the Communauté des Béatitudes, the Frères Missionnaires des Campagnes, founded by Father Epagneul, a Dominican, and the Association Claire Amitié, founded by Thérèse Cornille.
 She also met Father Eberhard, the founder of Notre-Dame de la Sagesse, Sister Norbert-Marie, who inspired the foundation of the Petites Sœurs de Nazareth, and Mère Myriam, who founded the communauté des Petites Sœurs de la Compassion, d'Israël et de Saint-Jean in 1982.

 The number of visitors going to pray at the farmhouse on La Plaine, where Robin lived, doubled between 2001 and 2011, reaching a year.